-Muscle Champion, Michael Smith, Becomes Delaware's Muscle Movement Foundation Advocate!
+Muscle Champion, Michael Smith, Becomes Muscle Movement Fdn.
+National Ambassador for Delaware!

 Duchenne Muscular Dystrophy Muscle Champion, Michael Smith, increases involvement with MMF and becomes Offical Advocate

 NEW CASTLE, DE - Michael Smith, currently a 20 year old student at Wilmington University, continues to overcome the obstacles presented in living with muscular dystrophy with great poise and compassion.
 Michael has been living and refusing to lose to muscular dystrophy for over fifteen years, and his accomplishments speak for themselves.
 Michael graduated from Thomas McKean High School in Wilmington, DE where he voluntarily became involved with organizations that fought neuromuscular disease; one of the organizations being the Muscle Movement Foundation.
 Currently enrolled at Wilmington University to further his education, he has decided to increase his involvement with the Muscle Movement Foundation, since he enjoys how the MMF brings awareness and support to his fellow "Muscle Champions" - individuals living with muscle disease.
 Having a strong passion for athletics, he juggled the decision to major in sports management or video game design, and has narrowed his choice to video design.
 Now pursuing a college degree, it was important for Michael to continue his involvement with athletics in college through the Muscle Movement Foundation.